mezod/multikanban-api/README.md

 ### USERS

+Stores and updates information about users of the app.

 | Endpoint | Description |
 | ---- | --------------- |
 | [POST /users](#post-users) | Create a user |